KoleNik/SimClrOcuveraFinal/README.md

 Original repo https://github.com/sthalles/SimCLR
-Modified to work with numpy arrays and custom transofrmations.
+Modified to work with numpy arrays and custom transformations.
-Most important files for future work adre dataset_wrapper.py and OcuveraDataset.py
+Most important files for future work are dataset_wrapper.py and OcuveraDataset.py

 # PyTorch SimCLR: A Simple Framework for Contrastive Learning of Visual Representations